arriRgb31/aapt2-termux/README.md

 ## Validation

-The current release has been built and validated on:
+The current release has been built and
+Validated with:

 - Android 15
 - ARM64
 - Native Termux
+- Apktool CLI 2.11.1

 Verified commands: